-During 2023/24 the CQC undertook short notice announced focused inspections to urgent and emergency care services (Emergency Departments at Poole Hospital and Royal Bournemouth Hospital) as well as Outpatients at Poole Hospital and the Outpatients Assessment Clinic at Dorset Health Village on 27 and 28 June 2023.
+The CQC undertook short notice announced focused inspections to urgent and emergency care services (Emergency Departments at Poole Hospital and Royal Bournemouth Hospital) as well as Outpatients at Poole Hospital and the Outpatients Assessment Clinic at Dorset Health Village on 27 and 28 June 2023.

 As it was a focused inspection, no ratings were produced but CQC focused on the key questions of well-led, safe and responsive for these services as well as caring for urgent and emergency services at both hospitals.
+University Hospitals

-University Hospitals Dorset NHS Foundation Trust is yet to receive a rating by CQC for its services or hospital locations.
+Dorset NHS Foundation Trust is yet to receive a rating by CQC for its services or hospital locations.

 Poole Hospital remains rated 'Requires Improvement and Royal Bournemouth Hospital remains rated 'Good' overall.
-However, we aspire to be "Outstanding" and have established a corporate project and roadmap for success.